Our Mission & History

 On April 1, 1997 the long time dream of Dick Albaugh began to become a reality.
 Dick Albaugh, teacher, coach and athletic director for 38 years at Anthony Wayne had often talked about forming an alumni association.
 Although Dick grew up and attended high school in Northeastern Ohio he was a General through and through.
 As a result of his organizing efforts, he formed a group of fifteen trustees representing the five decades of existence for Anthony Wayne.
 They first met in the cafeteria on April 1st of 1997.
 Dick had developed a model Constitution and By-Laws for the organization and that was the beginning of the Anthony Wayne Alumni Association.

 A slate of officers was elected that evening to lead the group in its infancy.
 They were President Larry Morrison (’54), Vice President Don Schaller (’56), Secretary Joanne Brahier Baer (’71) and Treasurer Peggy Winslow Whalen( ’65).
 Dick Albaugh was the Executive Secretary.
 Other trustees included Ron Disher (’51), Carol Knapp Roach (’58), Vicky Trapp Ryan( ’64), Ralph Whalen (’65), Jane Imes (’66), Leslie Schaller Riker (’72), Gary Hagemeyer (’73), Cathy Wagner Kronman (’80), Bill Gase (’86), Ken Nolder (’89) and Jason Moser (’91).
 Since Dick Albaugh’s death in September of 1997, Mark Knerr then served many years as Executive Secretary.
 Former High School Principal, Bob Slykhuis served many years as a Trustee assisting with the Hall of Fame program.
+There are currently ten trustees, including offiers, on the AWAA board.

 The Alumni Association was formed with three basic goals.
 They were and still are: